vikumarks/opi-poc/Meeting.md

 Attendees: Steven Royer, Venkat Pullela, Shafiq Abedin, Michal Kaderon, Mark Sanders, Harry Quackenboss

-* Venkat volunteers to be involved in performance aspects of PoCs
+* Venkat volunteers to be involved in setting up open infrastructure, open testing that keeps high performance in mind for PoCs
 * What additional PoCs should we be thinking about?
    * Layering of function: network, storage, ai, etc implies an ordering
    * Once pure software firewall is done, look at accelerating it